bw4sz/Whales/MultiSpeciesHMM.md

 Essentially, whales travel long straight distances to find food sources, but then stay in those patches for a long time.

-### Environment
+## Environment
-Whales tend to travel in deep habitats, slighlty weaker effect of ocean depth.
+Whales tend to travel in deep habitats, slightly weaker effect of ocean depth.
 The importance of this effect varies by individual.

 $$\alpha_{i,1,1} \sim Normal(-2,0.2)$$
 $$\beta_{i,1,1} \sim Normal(1,0.1)$$